apache/flink/docs/apis/streaming_guide.md

 There are two basic types of tweets.
 The usual tweets contain information such as date and time of creation, id, user, language and many more details.
 The other type is the delete information.

 #### Example
-`TwitterLocal` is an example how to use `TwitterSource`.
+`TwitterStream` is an example of how to use `TwitterSource`.
 It implements a language frequency counter program.

 [Back to top](#top)